Diminished Value Claims: Georgia

 In the State Farm v.
 Mabry case mentioned above, a formula arose that was only intended for use in that case.
 This model, known as the “17c formula” was used to settle claims for a class of 25,000 claimants.
 It was created using a simple methodology specifically for that case because of the large number of claimants and the need for a quick, easy, and predictable means to evaluate each claim.

-The Department also has never indicated that the diminished value result obtained by a carrier’s use of a particular formula or method constitutes the definitive determination of the carrier’s liability to its insured.
-The nature of each claim demands that carriers must take into consideration all relevant information in the evaluation of diminished value claims including, but not limited to, relevant information provided by an insured regarding diminution of value.”
+The directive states that “the nature of each claim demands that carriers must take into consideration all relevant information in the evaluation of diminished value claims including, but not limited to, relevant information provided by an insured regarding diminution of value.”